franzbu/EnhancedSpaces.spoon/README.md

 Well, first, spending your time with SpaceHammer might actually save you time.
 As far as the features of this tool are concerned, the answer is simple: It helps you organize your workspace, which comes down to two main tasks: managing your spaces and your applications and windows on them.

-SpaceHammer is a replacement for Apple's Spaces - in SpaceHammer they are called mSpaces -, providing features Apple does not, such as sticky windows.
-Additionally, you can use SpaceHammer's integrated window manager to resize and position your windows with keyboard shortcuts or, optionally, with the help of mouse or trackpad.
-However, with SpaceHammer you can also use any other window manager of your choice to organize the windows on your mSpaces.
+SpaceHammer is a replacement for Apple's Spaces - in SpaceHammer they are called mSpaces -, providing features Apple does not, such as sticky windows and the possibility to easily and quickly move windows between mSpaces and switch between the latter.

+Additionally, you can use SpaceHammer's integrated window manager for resizing and positioning your windows with keyboard shortcuts or, optionally, with the help of your mouse or trackpad.
+However, you can also use SpaceHammer alongside with your favorite window manager to organize the windows on your mSpaces.

 'Still, this is nothing groundbrakingly new', I hear you say, and you are right.
 You might be surprised, though, what difference a slightly altered approach can make.
 But read on and judge for yourself.